shevious/DeepFake_FaceSwap/README.md

 # swap-face

 This is a complete guide for the swap-face algorithm known as deepFakes.
+Based on Ovalery16's implementation, optimized for faster speed given the low resolution ofthe images.

 ## Why this project?